alegarciadelrio/devops-challenges/aws-developer-associate.md

 ### Security

+- **IAM policy**: can restrict access to individual items in a table, access to the attributes in those items, or both at the same time.
+- **IAM Condition**: can allow or deny access to items and attributes in DynamoDB tables, indexes and key values.
 - **Read-only access**: To certain items and attributes in a table or a secondary index
 - **write-only access**: To certain attributes in a table, based upon the identity of that user